 Is life in Cornwall really that good?
 I definitely think so, but maybe I’m biased….

-Lots of people dream of the Cornish or coastal life.
+Lots of people dream of the Cornish life.
 A home by the sea, somewhere remote maybe, or in one of Cornwall’s traditional fishing villages.
+A life that’s very much depicted here, on my Cornish blog.

 But is life in Cornwall really that great?
 Does the reality live up to the expectations?